Northern Plains Studies at Augustana

 NPST 202 South Dakota and the World 3 cr

-NPST 397 Finding the Great Plains 3 cr
+NPST 397 Finding the Great Plains (CWS) 3 cr

-Students with an interest in learning about the northern Great Plains are encouraged to consider taking one or more courses that relate directly to the region, defined as the states of South and North Dakota, Minnesota, Iowa, Nebraska, Wyoming, and Montana.
-In fact, Augustana offers a minor in Northern Plains Studies.
+Students with an interest in learning about the northern Great Plains are particularly encouraged to take one or more courses that relate directly to the region.
+In fact, Augustana offers an interdisciplinary minor in Northern Plains Studies which was initiated by the Center for Western Studies in 2003.
 Course descriptions and requirements for the Northern Plains Studies minor are available in the Undergraduate Catalog.
 Some courses specific to the region carry the NPST prefix, but many others with a regional focus do not.

 The minor in Northern Plains Studies was first proposed by Dr. Harry F.Thompson in "Fulfilling Its Mission: Northern Plains Studies at Augustana College," Thompson's report to the Granskou Award Committee in 2003.
 He saw the minor as a way to combine courses already being offered at Augustana, along with the programs of the Archeology Lab and the Center for Western Studies, into a definable field of study.
 Beginning in the fall of 2006, a group of interested faculty and administrators, called the Northern Plains Studies Planning Committee, met to discuss the details of how the proposed minor could be implemented.
 Dr. Michael Mullin, Professor of History and NEH Chair in Regional Studies, worked with the college’s Curriculum Committee to obtain approval of the minor in October 2007.
 Since then, several courses have been developed to support the minor in Northern Plains Studies and the major in Anthropology.